 You can, however, negotiate the price down for the various options, which we will discuss further below.

-Base Price: This is the price for the vehicle is there were no other options installed in the vehicle.
-Very rarely you will see a vehicle being sold at the base price.
-There are almost always additional options added on.
+- Base Price – This is the vehicle’s price if no other options are installed.
+Very rarely will you see a vehicle being sold at the base price.
+Additional options are almost always added on.

-Destination & Delivery: To deliver a new vehicle to the dealership is a cost and dealerships add this cost to the consumer.
+- Destination & Delivery: Delivering a new vehicle to the dealership is a cost, and dealerships pass this cost on to the consumer.
 In the past, dealerships would add whatever cost they wanted.
-But nowadays, the destination charge is a government mandated amount and is the exactly the same for all vehicles of the same model.
-This price usually hovers around $1,000 no matter the type of vehicle.
+But nowadays, the destination charge is a government-mandated amount and is precisely the same for all vehicles of the same model.
+This price usually hovers around $1,000, regardless of the type of vehicle.
 Contrary to popular belief, you CANNOT negotiate the destination charge with the dealership.

 Manufacture's Discounts

-If you do some research, you may find that the vehicle manufacture is offering consumers various discounts to help entice you to make a purchase.
-These discounts can include year-end discounts, military, discounts, and competition discounts.
+If you do some research, you may find that the vehicle manufacturer is offering consumers various discounts to help entice them to make a purchase.
+These discounts can include year-end discounts, military discounts, and competition discounts.

 Invoice Price

-Sometimes referred to as the “dealer cost”. this is the price that appears on the dealer’s invoice and is not usually shared with the prospective buyer.
+Sometimes referred to as the “dealer cost,” the price appears on the dealer’s invoice and is not usually shared with the prospective buyer.
 This is supposedly the price that the dealer purchased from the manufacturer.
 But with rebates and incentives, this is not always the case.

 Study the Market

-Before you begin studying the vehicle market, it helps to narrow down which particular vehicle you’re interested to buy.
+Before studying the vehicle market, narrow down which vehicle you’re interested in buying.
 Even more helpful is if you already have specific requirements for vehicle height, vehicle length, and engine size.

-We then used Edmunds.com to get a general overview of what kind of prices we could expect to see.
-This website is a great initial resource to get information for vehicle’s
+We then used Edmunds to get a general overview of our expected prices.
+This website is a great initial resource for getting the following vehicle information:

 - Base price